boozallen/sdp-labs/try-it-out/docs/_build/html/_sources/pages/deploy-devops-tools.rst.txt

    docker-compose -f ./try-it-out/docker-compose.yaml up -d

 .. note:: For some more information about docker-compose files, visit `this page`_.

+.. note:: The ``docker-compose`` command run above may not work on a company's WIFI depending on its firewall settings, so you may need to run it on a private network or where firewall rules are more lax.

 .. _this page: https://docs.docker.com/compose/compose-file/